-E. Assets, Liabilities And Equity
+E. Assets, Liabilities, And Equity

-1. Cash and Investments
+1. Cash

-Deposits and Investments.
-The Agency maintains merged bank accounts and investments for its fund in a central pool of cash and investments with the City of Coos Bay.
-This pool includes amounts in demand deposits (money market accounts) and investments in the Oregon State Treasury Local Government Investment Pool (LGIP) which was partially transferred to money market accounts during the previous fiscal year, in June of 2002, for the Agency.
+Deposits.
+The Agency maintains merged bank accounts and investments for its fund in a central pool of cash with the City of Coos Bay.
+This pool includes amounts in demand deposits (money market accounts) for the Agency.
 The investment policy of the City is to invest in LGIP and interest bearing demand deposits with local banks and to transfer resources to the general checking account as the need arises.
 This policy is in accordance with ORS 294.035 which specifies the types of investments authorized for municipal corporations.
 The City allocates earnings on investments to each fund based on monthly cash balances.